What Does Ethereum’s Shanghai Upgrade Mean for Liquid Staking Derivatives (LSDs)?

 “Staked ETH is thus the first yield-bearing instrument to reach significant scale in DeFi, and has the potential to both significantly grow and radically transform the ecosystem in the coming years.”
 A quote from Nansen cited in Cointelegraph.

-Using Liquid Staking Derivatives or “LSDs” in DeFi opens a great opportunity for stakers to gain not only staking rewards but also simultaneous DeFi rewards.
+Using Liquid Staking Tokens or “LSTs” in DeFi opens a great opportunity for stakers to gain not only staking rewards but also simultaneous DeFi rewards.
 They can contribute their liquid staking derivative tokens, such as Ankr’s aETHc, into liquidity pools, farms, and vaults to earn an extra layer of rewards.
 Because of this, in the past couple of weeks, liquid staking has gained massive momentum as tokens like ANKR, Lido (LDO), and Rocket Pool (RPL) have grown, with many speculating that their value will continue to expand along with the trend of liquid staking.

 How Will Shanghai Change Ankr Staking?

 Ankr Staking will need to ensure everything is ready to allow our users to redeem or unstake their ETH.
 Many of our users will likely want to move some of their funds around and unstake some of their assets.
 We will update the community soon on when exactly this will be ready.
+However, you can read on how we are ensuring secure ETH withdrawals as soon as possible after the Shanghai Upgrade.

 Stay Updated on Ankr’s Channels